resurrection-cup/resc25-streamer-docs/obs_setup.md

 # OBS Setup
 You know the drill.
 ## Initial setup
+- Install ASS plugin
 - Import Scene Collection
+- Find all missing files
+> [!NOTE]
+> The images in the slideshows might not be found immediately using the file search thing that OBS prompts, in which case you will need to add the files again manually.
 - Config OBS Stream profile as follow:
 > - Stream: make sure `Enable Enhanced Broadcasting` is **disabled**
 > - Output/Streaming: 6k constant bitrate, Low Latency